hacker7897iiita/gather_checkmate/README.md

 Technology stack used: PHP, MySQL, JavaScript, BootStrap, CSS, HTML

-Default home page should be: "public/index.php"
+Default home page should be: "pset7/public/index.php"

+So configure your server accordingly.